kellymclaughlin/kellymclaughlin.github.io/_posts/2012-07-27-emacs-daemon.md

 # Setting up the Emacs daemon on OS X

-*Warning* I only use terminal emacs so I have no idea how well this will work otherwise.
+*Warning:* I only use terminal emacs so I have no idea how well this will work otherwise.

 ## Install emacs 23 or later.
 Here is what I use to get the very latest emacs goodies:

 ```
 sudo brew install emacs --cocoa --use-git-head --HEAD
 ```